MicrosoftDocs/win32/desktop-src/menurc/mrmcreateresourcefileinmemory.md

 ---
 title: MrmCreateResourceFileInMemory function
-description: Creates PRI info as a blob in memory, not as a file on disk. ms.assetid: '68BDAD27-545A-4DC6-B909-4242A0863690'
+description: Creates PRI info as a blob in memory, not as a file on disk. ms.assetid: 68BDAD27-545A-4DC6-B909-4242A0863690
+keywords:
-keywords: ["MrmCreateResourceFileInMemory function Menus and Other Resources"]
+- MrmCreateResourceFileInMemory function Menus and Other Resources
 topic_type:
 - apiref
 api_name: